 Auntie Dolores loves the marrying of sweet and spicy flavors.
 You can use pecans or walnuts for this recipe, which makes a great pre-meal snack (the best time to medicate with edibles) or as a topping for salads.
 The balsamic vinegar and chipotle powder not only compliment one another, but successfully mask the flavor of cannabis.
 The glaze sauce is the perfect consistency to coat the nuts and encapsulate the medicine and flavors during the cooking process.

 One tablespoon of Auntie D’s butter is enough to medicate 10-12 people.
 This recipe calls for 1 tablespoon cannabis butter and ¼ c. virgin (non-medicated) butter.
 Depending on the strength of your cannabis butter, you can substitute a larger or smaller portion and make up the difference with virgin butter.
-If you are unsure about the strength of your butter, you can try the ratio below to see if it is sufficient for the serving size of ½ cup of nuts per person.
+If you are unsure about the strength of your butter, you can try the ratio below to see if it is sufficient for the serving size of a ½ cup of nuts per person.

 Serving Size: ½ cup